History of the Betsy Ross House

 By the late 19th century most of the other colonial-era buildings that once stood on this block of Arch Street had been torn down and replaced with large industrial buildings and warehouses.
 Many people feared that Betsy's home would meet the same fate.

-In 1898, a group of concerned citizens established the American Flag House and Betsy Ross Memorial Association to raise money to purchase the house from the Munds, restore it, and open it as a public museum in honor of Betsy Ross and our first flag.
+In 1898, a group of concerned citizens established the American Flag House and Betsy Ross Memorial Association to raise money to purchase the house from the Munds, restore it, and open it as a public museum in honor of Betsy Ross and the first American flag.

 To raise the money to purchase the house, members of the American Flag House and Betsy Ross Memorial Association sold lifetime memberships to the organization for 10 cents.
 Each donor received a membership certificate imprinted with an image of Birth of Our Nation's Flag.
 Individuals were encouraged to form "clubs" of 30 members.
 The person who formed the club would receive a ten-color chromolithograph of the Weisgerber painting, suitable for framing, in addition to certificates for each club member.

 By 1937, structural changes and general wear and tear on the house led to the dire need for restoration work.
-Philadelphia radio mogul, A. Atwater Kent offered to pay up to $25,000 for the restoration of the house.
+A. Atwater Kent, a Philadelphia radio mogul, offered to pay up to $25,000 for the restoration of the house.
 Historical architect, Richardson Brognard Okie was commissioned to do the work.

 Under Okie, the house's original architectural elements were spared wherever possible.
 Where original components could not be reused, materials were obtained from demolished homes from the same period.
 A small structure containing a boiler room and a restroom was constructed in back of the original house with Revolutionary War era bricks.